-Anderson was born in Washington County, Pennsylvania on June 26, 1834.
-He was educated at Miami University, in Oxford, Ohio, and graduated in 1853.
+Anderson was born in Washington County, Pennsylvania, on June 26, 1834.
+He was educated at Miami University in Oxford, Ohio, and graduated in 1853.
 Benjamin Harrison, who was afterward president of the United States, was his roommate while in college.

-When the war closed he was transferred to the History Bureau of the commission at Washington D.C., remaining there for one year collecting data and writing a portion of the history of the commission.
-In 1866 he was appointed statistician of the Citizens’ Association of Pennsylvania, an organization for the purpose of mitigating the suffering resulting from pauperism, vagrancy, and crime in the large cities.
+When the war closed, he was transferred to the History Bureau of the commission at Washington D.C., remaining there for one year collecting data and writing a portion of the commission’s history.
+In 1866 he was appointed statistician of the Citizens’ Association of Pennsylvania, an organization to mitigate the suffering resulting from pauperism, vagrancy, and crime in the large cities.

 In 1870, the morning after his mother was buried out on the open prairie, where all the dead had been laid, he remarked to some of his friends, “This town must have a cemetery,” and as a result of his efforts, the Highland Cemetery was established.

 In 1870-71, there was much interest throughout the country in narrow gauge railroads, it being argued that there was economy in them.
-Anderson concluded that the idea was not practicable and determined to oppose the issue of the bonds asked for in Clay County.
-His ideas prevailed, and the track was re-laid with standard gauge.
+Anderson concluded that the idea was not practicable and determined to oppose the bonds asked for in Clay County.
+His ideas prevailed, and the track was re-laid with a standard gauge.
 In the summer of 1872, Benjamin Harrison secured him a call from a church in Indianapolis, Indiana but his wife and family persuaded him to remain in Kansas.